What does a basketball hero do after the college glory days? Catch up with a dozen UVA fan favorites.

-Take a look back at how Final Exercises have been celebrated in the past century.
+Take a look back at how the University has celebrated big anniversary milestones.

 A small sampling of alumni reactions to the August 2017 violence in Charlottesville.